arokem/rokem-research/_posts/2024-12-12-r-debugging.md

 date:   2024-12-12
 ---

-Over the time that I have developed software with Python, I have developed a workflow for discovering and addressing bugs that I like to think of as fairly efficient.
+Over the time that I have developed software with Python, I have grown to like a rather specific workflow for discovering and addressing bugs.
+I like to think of this workflow as fairly efficient.
 I might start with a few simple tests of the code that I am writing, to make sure that I am on the right path, and that the code runs through, producing reasonable outputs for some set of simple outputs.
 I use [`pytest`](https://docs.pytest.org/en/stable/) as a test harness, and so a typical development cycle might look like:

 - Start to develop some new code.
 - Pretty early on write some tests for this code (sometimes, but frankly rather rarely I might even start with the tests, aka test-driven development or TDD).